HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 Subscribing and unsubscribing is how applications establish their connection and determine which events they will be notified of.
-Hubs SHALL support WebSockets.

 Subscribing consists of different exchanges: